 - Camera supports different projection views

-- Customize features such as the color of the boundaries, boundary box, intersection line and background
+- Customize many other viewer elements such as boundary color, boundary box, intersection line and background

-Using LEADTOOLS Medical 3D SDK technology, developers can create applications to generate 3D volumes using any stack of 2D cross-sectional slices.
+Using LEADTOOLS' Medical 3D SDK technology, developers can implement 3D volume generation using any stack of 2D cross-sectional slices.
 The cross-sectional planes must be parallel to each other in order to generate a meaningful 3D volume, so LEADTOOLS provides functions that use DICOM tags to identify, separate and sort volumetric stacks.

 Also, the LEADTOOLS Medical 3D SDK provides an interface to define the 3D pixel volume (voxel) and patient orientation for proper measurement, orientation labeling, and scaling of the 3D volume and generated oblique and orthogonal slices.

-After adding cross sectional slices to the LEADTOOLS Medical 3D SDK engine, developers can switch between different volume types by simply setting a property to the desired volume type.
-The following 3D volumes types are supported by the LEADTOOLS Medical 3D SDK engine (click on volume type for screenshot):
+Upon providing cross sectional slices to the LEADTOOLS Medical 3D SDK engine, developers can switch between different volume types by simply setting a property to the desired volume type.
+The following 3D volumes types are provided by the LEADTOOLS Medical 3D SDK engine (click on volume type for screenshot):

 MPR (Multi Planar Reformatting): MPR is a two-dimensional reformatted image that is reconstructed secondarily in arbitrary planes from the stack of 2D image data.
 In LEADTOOLS, this will be rendered as 3 different orthogonal plane views of the 3D volume by default.
 Users have the option to add up to three additional oblique planes.
 Additionally, there is an interaction between the position of the 2D and 3D orthogonal planes, so scrolling in any of the 2D planes will be reflected in the corresponding 3D MPR plane and vice versa.